Nanferten/PersonalWebsite/README.md

 ## Purpose

-This website is primarily a basic representation of the profile of the owner.
+This website is primarily a basic representation of basic information about me.
 It contains important professional references and information.

 Secondly it has been used to discover and test jekyll as a framework.